LeeT27/learningVerilog/README.md

 - Built two 2-to-4 decoder modules, each producing a 4-bit output based on a 2-bit input
 - The 8-bit output returns all 0's except for a 1 positioned at bit #<decimal_input_value>
 - Used the top bit as a toggle to activate either the upper or lower half decoder
+- If the upper decoder was enabled, four 0's were concanted to the end, if the bottom was enabled, four 0's were concanted to the beginning
 - Learned to concantate two values. e.g. `{<a>,<b>}`
 - Able to select decoders through toggle instead of ternary operaters > cleaner and more organized